Papaya: Nutrition, Benefits, Side Effects, & Uses

 Gastrointestinal Irritation: Consuming too many papayas can cause a powerful laxative effect in the intestines.
 Avoid eating large quantities of papaya, especially if it is in its raw form.
 Unripe or raw papaya can cause pain in the intestines or stomach and can sometimes cause esophageal perforations.

 Seeds: The black seeds of the papaya contain traces of an enzyme called carpine, which is a potentially toxic substance.
-According to the International BioPark Foundation’s information about medicinal plants of the Peruvian Amazon, this enzyme can make the nerve centers numb, which could lead to paralysis or cardiac depression.
+According to the International BioPark Foundation’s information about medicinal plants of the Peruvian Amazon, this enzyme can make the nerve centers numb, which could lead to paralysis.
 In some cases, the narrowing of blood vessels is also seen, which is caused due to carpine.
-[32]
+[34]

 Allergies: If you are allergic to papain, avoid having papaya, or confirm with your doctor before you consider it as a regular food in your diet.